Carbon Monoxide and solid fuel

 Why chimney maintenance is important

-When fuels burn in an appliance, the fumes that are the by-products of combustion - including carbon monoxide - are released into the chimney.
+When fuels burn in an appliance, the fumes that are the by-products of combustion-including carbon monoxide - are released into the chimney.
 Removing these fumes from the living area is the main purpose of a chimney.
-In addition to carrying off toxic gases, chimneys also create the draft (flow of air) that provides the proper air and fuel mixture for efficient operation of the heating appliance.
+In addition to carrying off toxic gases, chimneys also create the draught (flow of air) that provides the proper air and fuel mixture for efficient operation of the heating appliance.
 Unfortunately, many chimneys in daily use in homes throughout the country either are improperly sized or have conditions that make them unable to perform their intended function.

 Chimneys servicing gas appliances need to be cleaned annually